v3io/tutorials/demos/gpu/README.md

 - A **horovod** directory with applications that use Uber's [Horovod](https://eng.uber.com/horovod/) distributed deep-learning framework, which can be used to convert a single-GPU TensorFlow, Keras, or PyTorch model-training program to a distributed program that trains the model simultaneously over multiple GPUs.
     The objective is to speed up your model training with minimal changes to your existing single-GPU code and without complicating the execution.
     Horovod code can also run over CPUs with only minor modifications.
+    For more information and examples, see the [Horovod GitHub repository](https://github.com/horovod/horovod).

     The Horovod tutorials include the following:

     - An image-recognition demo application for execution over GPUs (**image-classification**).